rali-udem/gophi/README.md

-# GOPHI : an AMR to ENGLISH VERBALIZER
+# GoPhi : an AMR to ENGLISH VERBALIZER

-GOPHI (*Generation Of Parenthesized Human Input*) is a system for generating a literal reading of Abstract Meaning Relationship (AMR) structures.
+GOPHI (*Generation Of Parenthesized Human Input*) is a system for generating a literal reading of Abstract Meaning Representation (AMR) structures.
 The system, written in [SWI-Prolog](http://www.swi-prolog.org "SWI-Prolog"), uses a symbolic approach to transform the original rooted graph into a tree of constituents that is transformed into an English sentence by [jsRealB](https://github.com/rali-udem/JSrealB "GitHub - rali-udem/JSrealB: A JavaScript bilingual text realizer for web development").

-More information about the design and the rationale of the system [in this paper](documentation/GenAMR.pdf).
+More information about the design and the rationale of the system [in this paper](documentation/GoPhi.pdf).

-# Running GOPHI
+# Running GoPhi

 ## Using the web interface at RALI

-* browse `http://rali.iro.umontreal.ca/amr/current/build/amrVerbalizer.cgi` to edit an AMR that can be verbalized
+* browse [GoPhi](http://rali.iro.umontreal.ca/amr/current/build/amrVerbalizer.cgi) to edit an AMR that can be verbalized

 ## Using the web interface with the internal SWI-Prolog web server
 * Launch the SWI-Prolog console and type the commands at the `?-` prompt **not forgetting to end with a full stop**.
 Wait for the `true.` reply from the Prolog interpreter.